 After years of confusion, on Wednesday, March 21st, Indiana’s Governor signed House Bill 52 into law.
 This particular law legalizes Cannabidiol (CBD) oil that contains less than 0.3 percent THC.
 For many years, there has been a great deal of confusion regarding the legalization of CBD oil in Indiana.
 However, since Governor Holcomb officially signed HB 52 into law, Indiana Hoosiers can now legally purchase, possess, use, and sell CBD oil.
 CBD oil derived from hemp can be purchased on various online stores and websites.
 However, Hoosiers can now legally purchase CBD oil at various Indiana clinics, retail shops, and even convenience stores.

-The legalization of CBD oil has the potential to help thousands of Indianans who struggle with various medical conditions, diseases, and/or illnesses.
 So far, this bill has already made a significant impact on Hoosiers.
 According to Governor Holcomb, the following was stated about the newly passed CBD bill, “The bill provides much needed clarity, with labeling requirements and a 0.3% THC limit on CBD products.”